Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Splitting formula for nodal relative Gromov--Witten theory

-A $(D, N_{D|X})$-valued stable rubber graph of the form $\gamma_2$ contains interior legs, for examples the legs $h$ and $h'$ coming from splitting the edge $e$ of $\Gamma$.
-Hence, we can apply Lemma \ref{lem_rigidification} to $\gamma_2$ and deduce that nodal rubber Gromov--Witten invariants of $(D, N_{D|X})$ of type $\gamma_2$ can be computed in terms of nodal relative Gromov--Witten invariants of $(\bP,D_0 \cup D_\infty)$ of types $\gamma_2' \in \Xi_{\gamma_2}$.
+A $(D, N_{D|X})$-valued stable rubber graph of the form $\gamma_2$ contains the interior legs $h$ and $h'$ coming from splitting the edge $e$ of $\Gamma$.
+Hence, we can apply Lemma \ref{lem_rigidification} to $\gamma_2$ to deduce that the nodal rubber Gromov--Witten invariants of $(D, N_{D|X})$ of type $\gamma_2$ can be computed in terms of the nodal relative Gromov--Witten invariants of $(\bP,D_0 \cup D_\infty)$ of types $\gamma_2' \in \Xi_{\gamma_2}$.
 Here, we are using the fact that the forgetful morphism $\tau_{\gamma_2'}$ in Lemma \ref{lem_rigidification} is compatible with cotangent lines (no marked point lies on a component contracted by stabilization from relative to rubber).